 Above, the first photo I took with it.
 The hole was drilled in an aluminum plate that was already thin and was further refined.
 It was like a soda can.
 From the ~ 60 mm focal length, I knew that the ideal hole size would be 0.3 mm.
 I punctured with a needle and sanded with water sandpaper to improve the finish.
 At the same time, I kept checking under a microscope until the hole had a more or less uniform circular shape and the right diameter.

-For now these are my experiences with pinhole.
-I really like lenses but, depending on the subject, it is still interesting to photograph also with the light not tamed by any optics.
+For now, these are my experiences with pinhole.
+I really like lenses but, depending on the subject, it is still interesting to photograph with light that is not tamed by any optics.